 Now, consider the loop transfer function

-of the motion control system with the input-output plant $G(s) = x(s) (u(s) + F(s))^{-1}$ and feedback controller $C(s)$ which receives the control error $e(s) = r(s)-x(s)$ as input.
-Obviously, the control reference command $r(s)$ conforms to some application-related specifications, before and after a possible contact with environment and without it.
-While the reference-to-output transfer function $H(s) = L(s) (1 + L(s))^{-1}$ can be determined by shaping $L(s)$, correspondingly designing $C(s)$ to be possibly stiff, i.e. having possibly high bandwidth of $H(s)$ and possibly unity $|H(j\omega)|$ for all angular frequencies $\omega \in (0, +\infty)$, we focus in the following on the disturbance response to $F(s)$.
+of the motion control system with the input-output plant $G(s) = x(s) (u(s) + F(s))^{-1}$ and feedback controller $C(s)$.
+The latter receives the control error $e(s) = r(s)-x(s)$ as input.
+Obviously, the control reference command $r(s)$ conforms to some application-related specifications before and after a possible contact with environment and without it.
+While the reference-to-output transfer function $H(s) = L(s) (1 + L(s))^{-1}$ can be determined by shaping $L(s)$, correspondingly by designing $C(s)$ to be possibly stiff, i.e. having possibly high bandwidth of $H(s)$ and possibly unity $|H(j\omega)|$ for all angular frequencies $\omega \in (0, +\infty)$, we focus on the disturbance response to $F(s)$ in the following.
 The disturbance-to-output transfer characteristics are given by

-and often denoted and \emph{disturbance sensitivity function}, cf. e.g. \cite{aastrom2021feedback}.
-While an ideal position (or velocity) controller should not allow any steady-state or transient deviations for any force imposition on mechanical system, i.e. the controller stiffness should be infinite, cf. \cite{ohnishi1994}, a hybrid motion controller with contact transition should allow $S(s)$ to match the $Z(s)$ properties of the contact with environment.
+and often denoted as \emph{disturbance sensitivity function}, cf. e.g. \cite{aastrom2021feedback}.
+While an ideal position (or velocity) controller should not allow any steady-state or transient deviations for any force imposition on the mechanical system, i.e. the controller stiffness should be infinite, cf. \cite{ohnishi1994}, a hybrid motion controller with contact transition should allow $S(s)$ to match the $Z(s)$ properties of the contact with environment.
 Comparing \eqref{eq:2:3}, \eqref{eq:2:5}, and \eqref{eq:2:9} one can recognize that

 To further interpret the results obtained above, it is worth recalling a fundamental distinction between a mechanical admittance and impedance \cite{Hogan85}.
 Multiple physical systems can be described in one form but not in the other.
 For instance, elastic contacts approximated by a non-monotonic constitutive equation can only be seen as impedance, i.e. $x \mapsto F$, but not as admittance.
 Indeed, prior to a mechanical contact is established, the map $F \mapsto x$ is not given.
 Similar issue appears in case of a tangential kinetic friction force, cf. \cite{ruderman2023analysis}.
 Nevertheless, the admittance of the motion control, which is equivalent to disturbance sensitivity function \eqref{eq:2:9}, can certainly be used at the same moment as the mechanical contact with environment arises.
 This will be discussed and used further below in the derivation of hybrid motion control.